jgawrylkowicz/aac/README.md

 * Optimize the overall performance, especially the loading in the beginning

 ### UI / UX
-* ~~Flexbox issues in the board and prediction grids.
+* <del>Flexbox issues in the board and prediction grids.
 The grids should not shrink and grow at that rate.
-Their size should be more predicatble. ~~ (Changed to grid 23.05.18 )
+Their size should be more predicatble. </del> (Changed to grid 23.05.18 )
 * The behaviour of the prediction row is still not unexpected.
 The buttons will grow parallel to the width of the display which pushes the bottom rows out of bounds.

 ### Other